sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

    action: "PROVIDER_INIT",
    provider: "PROVIDER_VALUE",
    success: true|false|null [true=init success; false=init failure; null=ignoring and client should fallback to default behaviour/provider]
-}
+   version: int [integer indicating the version of this provider - so the client knows how to interact with it] }
 ```
 3. If a provider initialisation call returns false then an error is generated and passed to the registered error handler: